Furkan-Oezel/Burning-Hornet/README.md

 # Burning Hornet

-Burning Hornet is a firewall that filters on layer 3 and dynamically changes its behaviour through userspace programs.
+Burning Hornet is a firewall that filters on layer 3.
+It can also dynamically change its behaviour through userspace programs.

 ## How to build